Tag: strength

 From the point of the Ephesians, they were very familiar with the attire of the Roman soldiers.
 Ephesus was an important city in the region.
 The Roman soldiers would be stationed there.
 With its importance, many military excursions would start and end in Ephesus.

-However, while grasped a powerful visual (and, for modern children, a reinforcing activity), it wasn’t complete.
+However, while Paul grasped a powerful visual (and, for modern children, a reinforcing activity), it wasn’t complete.
 As far as Paul was concerned, he delivered what he needed for conveying deep truths to the Ephesians.

 Yet, there is still something missing.
 When I was younger, people often thought I was an “Army brat”.
 Even to this day, some assume I’m ex-military.
-Most of this is a childhood affection (with, yes, a lot of military in the ).
+Most of this is a childhood affection (with, yes, a lot of military tradition in the family).
 So, when I look at Paul’s list, I’m a bit bothered.

 There are 2 significant pieces that are missing from Paul’s list: the javelin (or bow, depending on the unit) and the kilt.
 Also, certain Roman ensembles had shin guards, too (that makes 3).